xrdocs/ncs5500/_tutorials/ncs5500-qos-part-2-verifying-buffering.md

 Second, with **RjctDramIneligiblePktCnt** being zero in EVERY data collection, we prove that bandwidth from NPU to DRAM (900Gbps unidirectional) is correctly dimensionned.
 It handles the real burstiness of the traffic without a single drop.

 Last, the data collected represents a snapshot.
-It is recommended to collect these counters regularly and to compare them with the network activity during the interval.
+It is recommended to collect these counters regularly and to analyze them with the network activity during the interval.
 Having higher numbers in your network may be correlated to a particular outage or specific situation.
 Having small numbers, in the other hand, is much easier to read (no drops being... no drops).